Jasz/cinema-challange/README.md

 ## Domain requirements

-We would like to help Jadwiga to do better job with his weekly task with planning the seans.
-Idea is to create virtual board that she will be able to add seans to the board.
+We would like to help Jadwiga to do a better job with her weekly task of planning the screenings.
+The idea is to create a virtual board that she will be able to add screenings to.

 User Stories:
-- Planner Jadwiga will be able to schedule Seans for given movie at particular time every day week from 8:00-22:00
+- Planner Jadwiga will be able to schedule a screening for a given movie at a particular time every day of week between 8:00 and 22:00.
-- Any 2 scheduled movies can't be on same time and same room.
-Even the overlapping is forbidden.
+- Any 2 scheduled movies can't be screened at the same time in the same room.
+Even overlapping is forbidden.
-- Every seans need to have maintenance slot to clean up whole Room.
-Every room have different cleaning slot.
+- Every screening has to have a maintenance slot to clean up the whole room.
+Every room has a different cleaning slot.
-- Some movies can have 3d glasses required.
+- Some movies may require 3d.
-- Not every movie are equal e.g. Premier need to be after working hours around 17:00-21:00
+- Not all movies are equal, e.g. Premiere has to be after working hours around 17:00-21:00.
-- There is possibilities that given room may not be available for particular time slot time or even days.
+- There is a possibility that a given room may not be available for a particular time slot or on specific days.

-You task is to model the week planning of the seans by Jadwiga.
+Your task is to model the weekly planning of the screenings by Jadwiga.

 ## Assumption
-- Catalog of movies already exists(telling if it needs 3d glasses, how long the movie will take)
+- The catalog of movies already exists (saying whether they need 3d glasses, how long the movie takes)

 ### Challenge notes

-* Movie Catalog is not in scope of this challenge but some model will be required to fulfill given task
+* The Movie Catalog is not in scope of this challenge but some model will be required to fulfill the given task
-* Consider concurrency modification.
-How to solve problem when two Jadwiga's add different movies to same time and same room.
+* Consider concurrent modification.
+How to solve the problem of two Jadwigas adding different movies at the same time and in the same room.
-* If you have question to requirements simply just ask us.
+* If you have a question about the requirements simply just ask us.
-* If during the assignment you will work on real database and UI you will lose precise time, so we encourage you to not do so.
+* If during the assignment you decide to work on a real database and UI you will lose precious time, so we encourage you to not do so.

 #### What we care for:
 - Solid domain model